dsaplbg/OpenSecuritySMS/README.md

 -----

 - [x] Displaying of last message in the main activity even if it was send by us
+- [ ] Show full date when we swipe left an older message (yesterday or more)
 - [ ] Adding sending message function and listener to Send Button French Version :